Connect with us

 The last thing anyone wants, is the clubs thinking it’s being withheld from them.
 “It’s purely a case of waiting so we don’t make a decision and end up with egg on our faces in ten days’ time.
 Things change all the time.

-“I don’t think Boris Johnson is going to turn around and say, ‘From March 1 you can play again’.
+“I don’t think Boris Johnson is going to turn around and say, ‘From March 1 you can play football again’.
 But if he did, that may have a bearing.
 Realistically, we’re expecting nothing much to have changed, that there will be a partial lifting of restrictions and it will take time to become national, but we don’t want to get caught out.”

 The boards of the Southern, Isthmian and Northern Premier Leagues have publicly stated their belief the season should be null and void, while opinions vary among the Step 5 & 6 leagues, who will have more varied situations should the previous Tier system return.